Why You Should Hope Your Child Loses

 When we try to avoid a child losing, we neglect to teach them crucial skills they will need for the rest of their lives.
 Consolation trophies will not ease the pain of a college rejection letter.
 They won't help a student learn to seek out challenges and grow their abilities.
 They won't help a child learn to be a gracious winner or encourage them to keep trying when something doesn't work the first time.

 Again, we never want a child to feel like a failure, but being exposed to what it feels like to lose can create so many learning opportunities for children.
 We need to encourage a growth mindset and help our kids grow from their defeats, not make them feel like they are good at everything.
-Life comes with challenges and by shielding kids from negativity we are doing a disservice to their development.
+Life comes with challenges, and by shielding kids from negativity, we are doing a disservice to their development.

 Want to take these strategies further?